tycho01/react-storybook/docs/api.md

 ### Configure Modules for Testing

-React Storybook is not your app.
+Ng2 Storybook is not your app.
 So, sometimes you won’t be able to use some of the APIs and functionalities inside it.
 So, you need to turn them off or do something else.

 Let's have a look at an example.

 In some of our apps, we use [`react-komposer`](https://github.com/kadirahq/react-komposer) (especially in Mantra apps).
-So, if you use any container created by `react-komposer`, it usually throws an error since React Storybook does not initialize them properly.
+So, if you use any container created by `react-komposer`, it usually throws an error since Ng2 Storybook does not initialize them properly.

 In such a scenario, you can disable `react-komposer` like this: